mikaelvesavuori/minibook-better-apis/stability/lifecycle-management-and-roadmap.md

 | Use hardcoded response                    | N/A                   | 1 August 2021   | 8 August 2021   | 1 October 2021 | 15 November 2021 | 15 January 2022 |
 | Use RandomUser instead of JSONPlaceholder | Group `devNewFeature` | 1 November 2021 | 15 January 2022 | N/A            | N/A              | N/A             |

-This gives a clear visibility into the plans and current actions affecting your API.
-More and more companies and products are using _public roadmaps_ (see for example [GitHub's public roadmap](https://github.com/github/roadmap)).
-At any rate, ensuring that other enterprise teams and similar stakeholders know what you are doing should be considered a bare minimum.
+This takes only a few minutes to set up, but already gives others clear visibility into the plans and current actions affecting your API.